 It’s tempting to hoard your macros for the main event, but being really hungry is really dangerous.
-When you’re hungry you put strain on your willpower and increase your chances of overeating.
-Eat something filling, but macro friendly beforehand.
-Think egg whites, strawberries, cherry tomatoes, green leafy vegetables and calorie free drinks like carbonated water, calorie free sodas or tea.
+When you’re hungry you put a strain on your willpower and increase your chances of overeating.
+Eat something filling, but macro-friendly beforehand.
+Think egg whites, strawberries, cherry tomatoes, green leafy vegetables and calorie-free drinks like carbonated water, calorie-free sodas or tea.

 Bring something to share that you know everyone will love and that you can load up on.
 Browse through the 8 Days of Thanksgiving Recipes on the WAG blog for perfect holiday dishes that you can share.
 The Cauliflower Mash was a hit at Thanksgiving!

 Load your plate up with proteins (preferably lean) and vegetables first.
 Once your plate looks relatively full, go back and fill in the small spaces with small portions of the foods that are less macro-friendly.
 This will help you to make smart portion-controlled decisions and will fill you up, leaving you less tempted for seconds.